 We all use remotes controls for our TV.
 The process is similar in nature.
 In the remote LED two electrons are hitting each other to create a photon.
 The photon travels to your TV set and hits on the remote sensor a surface energizing an electron for a few nanoseconds creating a current with the frequency of the photon.
 In visible light we see frequencies as colors, our remotes uses infrared so we are not able to see the beam.
 Sun spectrum it’s so much richer than our remote and participates on a multitude of chemical reactions.
 Sunlight has light from far infrared (FIR) to ultraviolet(UV) up to X rays and Gamma rays.
 Our planet magnetic field and atmosphere repels most of the high part of the spectrum.
 This would be most of UV and almost completely X and Gamma rays.
 Life on earth thrived on this light spectrum and took measures to evolve around the spectrum changes that we have thought the seasons.
 All life on earth has a seasonal life and man does too.
 Our social behavior stopped this dance around the sun.
 That is why keeping a diet to make you healthier is just a part of the story.
 Food is a light story.
 In Seasonal Life 1, I explained why it is important to eat what is growing in your area.
 That is important especially in winter.
 If you live up north and have a banana in December the chemical composition of it will send signals that summer is here.
 That banana has stored photon information from a different solar spectrum that you are in.
 Photosynthesis that drives plant growth is based on light and it’s spectrum.
 We have different light from north to south and different plants growing.
 You can see how complicated the survival of our biological life became when is spinning around our social culture instead of the sun.
-Don’t get me wrong I’m not a hippie praying to the sun or mother nature.
+Don’t get me wrong I’m not a hippie praying to the sun or Mother Nature.
 This are scientifically proven facts.
-So, in this moment we as population are dressed up in cloths, staying indoors and wearing sun glasses outside.
+So, in this moment we as population are dressed up in cloths, staying indoors and wearing sunglasses outside.
 In winter we heat up the house, the workplace and the car and go about eating carbs 365 days a year.
 Many of us are trying gym and exercise and wonder why we still get sick, overweight and with many allergies.
 And every time we go back and look at food.
 Eat this, don’t eat that, try this combination.
-I wonder how many nutritionists have told you what I wrote above.
-None, for sure.
+I wonder how many nutritionists are aware of this.
+Probably a few that is hard to find.

-Reading around the paleo community sites I see lot of confusion and many questions in regards to seasonal eating.
-It is the bedrock of the paleo life and it is inherited from the first mammals.
-This are evolutionary survival techniques fine-tuned to our environment.
-A light driven environment.
+Reading around the Paleo community sites I see lot of confusion and many questions in regards to seasonal eating.
+It is the bedrock of the Paleo life and it is inherited from the first mammals.
+These are evolutionary survival techniques fine-tuned to our environment, a light driven environment.
 Looking up for information on seasonal food you will get wrong information.
 Why?
 Many sites are showing bananas or tropical fruit in December/January.
 Food advise is based of availability worldwide and not regional.
 Also the advice to consume seasonal local food has other reasons like environmental and business protection.
 The information provided on those sites has nothing to do with our needs to stay healthy and survive as species.
 Seasonal life is what creates all the patterns we see with sleep, fat distribution and storage, insulin resistance and energy production at cellular level.
 We have to see food as life on earth grown by factors that affecting us too.

 The take away: